 Plastic free zone:

 You won’t find any plastic seating here!
 We like to use wood; both locally sourced and hand-made to create our bespoke furniture.
 All the tables, chairs and beds are solid teak wood to fit with the jungle vibe that co-exists with the tropical plants and trees in our plot.
-We use ceramics for our plant pots and ultimately endeavour to become a zero-plastic zone.
-We serve clean drinking water out of a large dispenser and will re-fill guests water bottles once per day in order to try and minimise waste by tourism.
+We use ceramics for our plant pots and ultimately endeavor to become a zero-plastic zone.
+We serve clean drinking water out of a large dispenser and will re-fill guests water bottles once per day in order to try and minimize waste by tourism.